Andreslpz17/Andreslpz17/README.md

-- 👋 Hi, I’m @Andreslpz17
+- 👋 Hi, I’m Andres Lopezz
-- 👀 I’m interested in  el desarrollo del Software
+- 👀 I’m interested in  software development
-- 🌱 I’m currently learning  Python, Html, CSS Y  SQL.
+- 🌱 I’m currently learning  Python, Html, CSS Y  JS.

-- 💞️ I’m looking to collaborate on
+- 📫 How to reach me

-- 📫 How to reach me ...
+- andresjlopez@gmail.com

 <!---
 Andreslpz17/Andreslpz17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.